Énora Malagré: Television career

 Enora Malagré hosted her first television program on Arte in 2005, a musical program titled Juke box memories.
 In 2008, she is the voice-over on the game show Cash ou tâche on channel RTL9.
 In 2009, she made sketches for the program La mode la mode la mode broadcast on Paris Première, which marked her real debut on television.
 She later presented Pouet Pouet croisette on the same channel.

 She later joined France Télévisions and became a columnist for the program Le Bureau des Plaintes on France 2 in March 2011.
 She then hosted on France 4 the program Et toi, est-ce que tu buzz ?.
 In February 2011, she co-hosted the program Frog & Rosbif with Louise Ekland and in June, she co-hosted Louise contre attaque.
 In September, she presented Ça va mieux en le disant with Élodie Gossuin on the same channel, a program that ended soon after due to a bad audience.

 Since April 2010, Enora Malagré is a columnist in the program Touche pas à mon poste ! hosted by Cyril Hanouna, broadcast on France 4 and then on D8.
 In October 2012, she is present daily in the program.
 In December of that year, she co-hosts with Cyril Hanouna the program Virgin Radio Fans in direct on Virgin Radio and D17, and since January 2013, the program Nouvelle Star, ça continue... on Tuesday at the second part of the evening on D8.
 In 2014, she presents a new program titled Derrière le poste on primetime on the same channel.
+In 2019, she became a columnist in the program Bons Baisers d'Europe on France 2.